Biden promised to transform the federal judiciary. Did he succeed?

 His one appointment to the nation’s highest court embodies this push.
 In Justice Ketanji Brown Jackson, Mr. Biden appointed the first Black woman to the Supreme Court and the first justice with experience as a public defender.

-But Justice Jackson is also emblematic of the minimal impact Mr. Biden has had in reshaping the upper reaches of the federal judiciary – at least compared to his predecessor.
+But Justice Jackson is also emblematic of the minimal impact Mr. Biden has had in reshaping the upper reaches of the federal judiciary – at least compared with his predecessor.

-While he appointed one Supreme Court justice, former President Donald Trump appointed three.
+While Mr. Biden appointed one Supreme Court justice, former President Donald Trump appointed three.
 And while both men confirmed a similar number of judges to the circuit courts of appeal, Mr. Trump was able to flip more circuits to Republican-appointee majorities than Mr. Biden has for Democratic-appointee majorities.

 Is politicization more of an issue now?